-At the moment, flights at midday are likely to offer the best value for money for your Rockhampton trip.
-A flight in the afternoon will more often than not be of higher cost.
+At the moment, flights in the afternoon are likely to offer the best value for money for your Rockhampton trip.
+A flight in the evening will more often than not be of higher cost.

 Rockhampton, or Rocky as it’s called locally – isn’t just the gateway to the Capricorn Coast, it’s also one of Australia’s oldest towns, something reflected in the elegant Classical Revival architecture of many of its public buildings, such as the post office on East Street, with its colonnades and clock tower.
 Some of this history is explored in the Rockhampton Heritage Village, which colourfully recreates the lifestyle of 19th century homesteaders and also holds fortnightly markets.
 Culture buffs should check out the art gallery on Victoria Parade, which displays works by some of Australia’s most renowned painters.
 If, on the other hand, you want to know more about Australia’s fauna, then head for the Rockhampton Zoo, with its koalas, wallabies and kangaroos.
 Entry is free, and try to be there for 3pm – feeding time.
 Bordering the zoo are the city’s splendid botanical gardens, boasting specimens over a century old.
 If a stroll there whets your appetite for nature, then why not take a hike up Mt Archer, whose lushly forested 604 m peak looks down over the city, and stop for a drink and a snack at the mountain-top cafe?Among other things, Rockhampton is known as the Beef Capital of Australia.
 To sample the sights and smells of the livestock business first-hand, make a trip to the saleyards of Gracemere, 9 km west of the city, where thousands of cattle and horses go under the gavel each week in daily auctions.
 Or, if you want to escape the heat and sun, take a tour of the spectacular Capricorn Caves to the north.